dbt-labs/docs.getdbt.com/website/snippets/_new-sl-setup.md

 7. Return to the **Project Details** page and select **Generate Service Token** to create a Semantic Layer service token.

-8. Save and copy your environment ID, service token, and host for inputting into a downstream tool
+8. Save and copy your environment ID, service token, and host, which you'll need to use downstream tools.

 9. Great job, you've configured the Semantic Layer 🎉!